utoni/nDPId/README.md

 High level applications can connect to nDPIsrvd to get the latest flow/packet events from nDPId.

 Unfortunately nDPIsrvd does currently not support any encryption/authentication for TCP connections.
-TODO: Provide some sort of AEAD for connecting distributor clients via TCP (somehow very critical).

 # architecture